 We recommend you post your Hole By Hole gross score the same day you play.
 Once you have played and posted 54 holes (18 or 9 hole rounds) you will automatically get a Handicap.

-If you would like any further explanation or have difficulty logging in, please contact your Handicap Chair, Barb Thompson.
+If you need assistance establishing your handicap, or have any questions regarding the handicap system, please contact your Handicap Chair, Barb Thompson.